cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   and number of found factors are shown at once in the factorization dialog;
   menu "XOR" in analysis of ciphertext-only changed to "XOR / Vernam".

-- Contributors and translating organisations are now listed in own dialogs (which can be called from the new About dialog).
+- Contributors and translating organizations are now listed in own dialogs (which can be called from the new About dialog).